-Slate for the Home "Slate tanks were introduced - what a boon for housewives that soft rainwater was.
-And now from earthen floors, the floors of the new homes were laid with a carpet of Blue Slate ..."
-(Maud Aldam, Reminiscences) Some Willunga homes still enjoy a strong presence of slate.
-The slate fences that can be seen along St. Andrews Terrace hark back to a design still found in Cornish villages today.
-Beautiful slate flagstones are found in buildings throughout the town.
-In one house, though, a "flagstone" was originally intended as a gravestone.
-A spelling error in the name of the deceased meant that the handsome slate slab was re-purposed in the kitchen.
-Slate was also used for sink surrounds, and lintels and sills on doors and windows Points of Interest around Willunga 1.
+POINTS OF INTEREST AROUND WILLUNGA 1.
 Willunga Slate Museum (61 High Street) The Slate Trail starts at the Slate Museum in the stables at the Courthouse and Police Station.
 Note the slate rain-water tanks outside the Museum.
 Slate-paved gutters can be seen on the side of the Victor Harbor road about 100 metres up Old Willunga Hill.
 2. St. George Street St. Joseph's Roman Catholic Cemetery, Church and School.
-Many of the slate headstones were carved by William Hawken or John Richards jnr, whose prize-winning slate carving is displayed in the Slate Museum.
+Many of the slate headstones were carved by W. Hawken or John Richards jnr, whose prize-winning slate carving is displayed in the Slate Museum.
 The Church (1848) is the oldest continuously-used church building in Willunga.
 No. 16 St. George St. was built in the early 1850s for quarrymen Nicholas Male and Frederick Martin.
 In the 1870s it was home to the nuns from the Catholic School attended by children of the Irish slate quarrymen.
 No. 22 St George St. was the home of Richard Polkinghorne who planted the oak tree in the 1860s.
 His brother Thomas was co-owner of Martin's slate quarry in the late 1840s.
+Note the wooden slab shed across the street.
 3. Sibly House (8 St. Mary's Street) Home of slate quarryman Samuel Sibly.
 Several Sibly men worked in the Willunga slate quarries.
 Joseph Sibly was manager of the Delabole Quarry from 1867 to 1872.
 His son John died from injuries sustained in a quarry accident in 1896.
 4. St Mary's Street No. 15 (St. Mary's Lodge) was the home of Thomas Martin, quarry owner and operator - his home reflected his position in Willunga.
 Slate was used extensively in the garden landscaping.
 Further along is the Reed family cottage.
 Note the huge slate slab walls on the shed.
-Cliff Reed was one of the last of the quarrymen - his slate-splitting tools are displayed in the Willunga Slate Museum.
+Cliff Reed was the last of the quarrymen - his slate-splitting tools are displayed in the Willunga Slate Museum.
 On the corner of Church Street and St. Mary's Street are a sheet slate fence and book-leaf slate shed once owned by Thomas Martin.
 5. Spargo's Cottage, Bell Tree and Culvert (3 St. Judes Street) Quarryman Richard Spargo built this cob cottage in the mid-1850s.
 After his death from emphysema in 1871 his widow Grace supported the family by growing vegetables in the large garden.
 The Methodist Church Bell is nearby in the large redgum tree.
 Opposite Spargo's cottage is a modern slate culvert built in the traditional book-leaf style, with no mortar.
 6. Wesleyan Church and Cemetery (St. Jude's Street) The Wesleyan Church was attended by many slate quarry workers and owners, and their families.
 Their spirited rendition of the favourite old Cornish hymns was renowned.
-The cemetery contains many slate headstones carved by Willunga's 19th century carvers.
-Of special note are two slate sarcophagi carved by George Sara, marking the burial sites of members of the Bastian and Williams family.
+The cemetery contains many slate headstones carved by George Sara, also two slate sarcophagi, marking the burial site of members of the Bastian and Williams family.
 7. Arthur's Cottage (34 St. Andrews Terrace)